 RAINN provides an array of resources for students interested in getting involved and making a difference on their campuses to help combat sexual violence.

 Frequently Asked Questions About Sexual Assault on Campus

-The Campus Sexual Assault Victims' Bill of Rights requires all private and public colleges that utilize federal student aid programs to provide specific basic rights to sexual assault victims on campus.
-One of the most prominent stipulations is that sexual assault survivors will be informed of their options to speak with law enforcement outside of campus security.
+The Campus Sexual Assault Victims' Bill of Rights requires all private and public colleges that use federal student aid programs to provide specific basic rights to sexual assault victims on campus.
+One of the most prominent stipulations is that sexual assault survivors will be informed of their options to speak with law enforcement outside campus security.

 Other notable rights include having access to third parties during questioning and keeping both parties informed of any disciplinary action.
-Victims also should receive counseling information and be presented with options for changing their residential and academic situations.
+Victims should also receive counseling information and be presented with options for changing their residential and academic situations.

 Consent is recurring and ongoing.
-A person can consent to an act on one occasion and choose not to consent to that same act at a different time.
-Likewise, someone can consent to one sexual act, like kissing, and not another, such as penetration.
+A person can consent to an act on one occasion and choose not to consent to that same act on a different occasion.
+Likewise, someone can consent to one sexual act, such as kissing, and not another, such as penetration.

 Consent requires participants to be of legal age and not incapacitated at the time of the act.

 Because there are several types of sexual assault and different categories of sexual perpetrators, those who commit sexual assault do not all demonstrate the same behaviors.
 Around 8 in 10 sexual assaults are committed by someone the victim knows.